-Client: Building: Work Location: Project No.: DATE: Verify that work is being done properly & enter either "OK" or "N/A".
-SIGN AT THE BOTTOM Appropriate signs, ropes, and labels used for asbestos regulated areas in place.
+Client: Building: Work Location: Project No.: DATE: Verify that work is being done properly & ente SIGN AT THE BOTT Appropriate signs, ropes, and labels used for asbestos regulated areas in place.
 Negative air filtration system (HEPA) in constant operation.
-Containment/glovebag free of tears, rips, leaks, or areas where air can escape.
-All personnel entering work area have read AWP and have signed to that effect.
-All personnel wearing proper protective clothing and equipment as required by AWP.
-Work suits worn by employees are free of rips or tears, and if torn are repaired immediately.
-Wet methods are used during the removal of ACM.
-Removed ACM is wetted and bagged as soon as possible.
-Bagged ACM is disposed of properly.
-All personnel using proper decontamination procedures for the work being performed.
-Asbestos work area is clean and free of debris at the end of the work shift.
-Smoke tested Negative Pressure Enclosure.
-Manometer reading (> -0.02 in.): Initial Ending DESCRIPTION OF WORK DONE (INCLUDE DESCRIPTION AND AMOUNT OF MATERIAL REMOVED OR REPAIRD): Number of bags, bundles, drums, etc. today: Other # of hours spent on pipe insulation, mudded joint fittings, boiler material, duct wrap, and/or paper tape insulation: PROJECT SUPERVISOR SIGNATURE:
+Containment/glovebag free of tears, rips, leaks, or areas where air can es cape.
+All personnel entering work area have read AWP and have signed to tha t effect.
+All personnel wearing proper protective clothing and equipment as requi red by AWP.
+Work suits worn by employees are free of rips or tears, and if torn are re paired immediately.
+Wet methods are used during the removal of ACM. - Removed ACM is wetted and bagged as soon as possible.
+9 Bagged ACM is disposed of properly. ( All personnel using proper decontamination procedures for the work bei ng performed.
+Asbestos work area is clean and free of debris at the end of the work shift £t Smoke tested Negative Pressure Enclosure. · Manometer reading (> -0.02 in.): Initial Ending DESCRIPTION OF WORK DONE (INCLUDE DESCRIPTION AND AMOU) NT OF MATERIAL REMOVED OR REPA Number of bags, bundles, drums, etc. today: Other of hours spent on pipe insulation, mudded joint fittings, boiler maduct wrap, and/or paper tape insulation: terial, PROJECT SUPERVISOR SIGNATURE: